XOYZ69/Yoshida/README.md

 Since v0.2.1-alpha you can even use the '&' parameter at the beginning to activate the formula function.
 Make a space after every value.
 Even if it's just a bracket.

 ---

+## Blend Modes

+### - Basic
+- Simply copy / paste the new image over the old

+### - Substract
+- Substract the image from the pixels benath it

+---